ATpoint/sc_preprocess/README.md

 ### Resources

-As we quantify against the expanded and genome-decoyed reference transcriptome the pipeline requires extensive memory.
-Currently, 50GB of RAM are required and at least 8 CPUs.
+As we quantify against the expanded and genome-decoyed reference transcriptome the pipeline requires quite some memory.
+Currently, 40GB of RAM are hardcoded as requirements.

 ### Schedulers